AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 ## Handling a Deadline

 We have now seen how to schedule a Deadline.
-When the scheduled time is met, the corresponding `@DeadlineHandler` is invoked. `@DeadlineHandler` is a Message Handler as any other in Axon - it is possible to inject parameters for which the `ParameterResolver`s exist.
+When the scheduled time is met, the corresponding `@DeadlineHandler` is invoked.
+A `@DeadlineHandler` is a Message Handler as any other in Axon - it is possible to inject parameters for which the `ParameterResolver`s exist.

 > **Note**
 >